Athletics bash six homers in rout of Mariners

 right-field line.
 Dee Gordon grounded a single to center to score Moore.

-The A's tied it in the bottom of the inning as Ramon Laureano led off with a
+The A's tied it in the bottom of the inning as Laureano led off with a double

 right-hander Erik Swanson, who was serving as the Mariners' opener.